lextm/jekyll-theme-chirpy/_posts/2010-5-7-the-not-so-cool-coderush-express-10-1-installer-resolved.md

 Yes, everything is ready but I cannot click the Install button.
 Why?
 No hint from the installer, or its installation log.

-I have fired a bug report, and let’s see what the guys will say, http://www.devexpress.com/Support/Center/p/B147309.aspx
+I have fired a bug report, and let's see what the guys will say, http://www.devexpress.com/Support/Center/p/B147309.aspx

 Updated: DevExpress team has resolved this issue.